WATCH THE NASCAR RACE ON SUNDAY – AND

 Formulary (preferred drug list): The drugs that a Part D plan covers.

 Full price of drugs: The price that a Part D plan has negotiated with the manufacturers.
 This discounted price is usually less than you’d pay retail outside your plan.
-It’s the amount you pay if you’re in the deductible or coverage gap, unless you have extra coverage.
+It’s the amount you pay when you’re in the deductible, if your plan charges one.

 Generics: Drugs that have the same medical effect as brand-name drugs but usually cost less.